-4 Refer to Objective #2 of the marbled murrelet conservation strategy: "Provide forest conditions in strategic locations on forested trust lands that minimize and mitigate incidental take of marbled murrelets resulting from DNR's forest management activities.
+4 Refer to Objective #2 of the long-term conservation strategy: "Provide forest conditions in strategic locations on forested state trust lands that minimize and mitigate incidental take of marbled murrelets resulting from DNR's forest management activities.
 In accomplishing this objective, DNR and USFWS expect to make a significant contribution to maintaining and protecting marbled murrelet populations."

-5 DNR Large Data Overlay, 2015.
+5 DNR large data overlay, 2015.

-6 Refer to Objective #2 of the long-term conservation strategy: "Provide forest conditions in strategic locations on forested trust lands that minimize and mitigate incidential take of marbled murrelets resulting from DNR's forest management activities.
+6 Refer to Objective #2 of the long-term conservation strategy: "Provide forest conditions in strategic locations on forested state trust lands that minimize and mitigate incidental take of marbled murrelets resulting from DNR's forest management activities.
 In accomplishing this objective, we expect to make a significant contribution to maintaining and protecting marbled murrelet populations."